simsm/lancer-clocks/README.md

 # Preface
 This is a fork of the original [Blades in the Dark Clocks Module](https://github.com/troygoode/fvtt-clocks) to handle Lancer-focused clocks.
-For compatability reasons, the ability to select a theme other than "Lancer Green" has been removed.
+For now, only "lancer_wallflower_green" and "lancer_gms_red" are available as themes.

 # Foundry VTT: Clocks